philzook58/philzook58.github.io/_posts/2025-01-06-python_sat.md

 # Davis Putnam

 A different approach is to use the [Davis Putnam](https://en.wikipedia.org/wiki/Davis%E2%80%93Putnam_algorithm) procedure.
 This is basically a resolution procedure, saturating the clause set.
+Resolution finds two clauses with complementary literals and smushes them together, deleting that literal.
+You dignify this deduction by noting that regardless if `l` or `not l` is true, something else in the two cluases has to be made true.
+In that way, you can start eliminating variables from clauses, kind of like how you solving a set of linear equations by eliminating variables.

 The following is based on Harrison's code from
 <https://www.cl.cam.ac.uk/~jrh13/atp/OCaml/dp.ml>